thevickypedia/Jarvis/docs/_sources/README.md.txt

 - **NAME** - Name which Jarvis should address the user by.
 Defaults to `Vignesh`
 - **SENSITIVITY** - Hot word detection sensitivity.
 Range: 0-1
 - **WAKE_WORDS** - List of wake words to initiate Jarvis' listener.
 Defaults to `['jarvis']` (Defaults to `['alexa']` in legacy macOS)

+:warning: Jarvis has limitations on the wake words as it relies on ML libraries for wake word detection.

 - **RECOGNIZER_SETTINGS** - A JSON object that has with customized speech recognition settings.

-:warning: Jarvis has limitations on the wake words as it relies on ML libraries for wake word detection.
+- **VOICE_NAME** - Name of the voice supported by the OperatingSystem.
+Defaults to the author's favorite.
+- **VOICE_RATE** - Speed/rate at which the text should be spoken.
+Defaults to the value from `pyttsx3` module.
+Typically `200`

+> To add more voices:
+>
+> macOS:
+>   - System Preferences → Accessibility → Spoken Content → System voice → Manage Voices...
+>
+> Windows:
+>   - Settings → Time & Language → Speech → Manage voices → Add voices

 <details>
 <summary><strong>Custom settings for speech recognition</strong></summary>